kwan27/lab2/README.md

 “I like everything but I think that you could change the symbol of the schools to be more representative.
 Additionally, the 360 is cool, but I think that he might not love it because it doesn't really benefit your map.”

 I have included these changes on my final map.
-After Vicky’s feedback, I have learned that I need to create a map that is useful for the user and creating a map that circles around a point is not useful nor easily navigatable.
+After Vicky’s feedback, I have learned that I need to create a map that is useful for the user.
+Creating a map that circles around a point is not useful nor easily navigatable.

 I also reached out to Katherine Song so that I can create a filter.
 I tried to create a layer for elementary schools and one layer for high schools.
 I was unable to complete this either since I was unable to upload my point data for my schools to mapbox and create a url similar to this: mapbox://styles/mapbox/XXXXXXXXX.